noxo/PhoenixHeadTracker/README.md

+# About
+This is port of Phoenix Head Tracker that works with Rokid Max glasses

-# Flight Simulator & Rokid Max Quickstart guide
+# Quickstart guide
 - Start PhoenixHeadTracker
   * connect Rokid Max to computer
   * run PhoenixHeadTracker.exe